orakle-dark-pool/fugazi-core-ethonline2024/README.md

 # Claim Protocol-owned Account's orders

-Just like convex, opyn, yearn, and other dApps do, claim of protocol-owned account's orders are not handled by centralized entity--instead, anyone can claim them on behalf of protocol and get paid reward for their work.
+Just like convex, opyn, yearn, and other dApps do, claim of protocol-owned account's orders are not handled by centralized entity; instead, anyone can claim them on behalf of protocol and get paid reward for their work.
 We have example python script.
 Try followin:

 ```
 poetry run python ./protocol_order_claimer/check_and_claim.py